libdebug/libdebug/newsfragments/support-exec.bugfix.md

 - Avoid waiting twice for an already collected clone stop.
 - Dispatch event hooks consistently when callbacks remove, disable, or add hooks.
+- Allow stop-on-exec, fork, and clone options to be changed between runs.